kvarak/dnd/docs/_Classes/druid.md

 ### Communicate with Nature
 Select one of the following:

 ***Druidic***: You know Druidic, the secret language of druids.
-You can speak the language and use it to leave hidden messages.
+You can speak the language at the highest level and use it to leave hidden messages.
 You and others who know this language automatically spot such a message.
 Others spot the message’s presence with a successful DC 15 Wisdom (Perception) check but can’t decipher it without magic.

 ***Raised by Beasts***: Choose one beast that you have seen before.
 You can comprehend and verbally communicate with others of its kind.
 Your DM may decide that your ability to speak with the species of beast allows you to speak with a similar species of beast.
 For example, if you can speak with brown bears, your DM may decide that you can also speak with polar bears.